iaretechnician/barebones-masterserver-wiki/Angusmf's-How-to-"Do-Profiles"-:).md

                 acc.CurrBreed = userbreed;
             }

 Finally, _on the client_, from a NetworkBehaviour on the initial player object, we read the profile values.
 Note that when creating the ObservalbeProfile, you don't get ALL the profile values, you will get a warning, but that can be turned off in MSF.
-Also, remember that the code inside the lambda expression `Msf.Client.Profiles.GetProfileValues(profile, (isSuccessful, profileError) = { ...} ` doesn 't run until after the result comes back from the master server!
+Look for `public bool IgnoreProfileMissmatchError = false;` Remember, just like the game server code above, the code inside the lambda expression `Msf.Client.Profiles.GetProfileValues(profile, (isSuccessful, profileError) = { ...} ` doesn 't run until after the result comes back!

     using UnityEngine.Networking;
     using Barebones.MasterServer;